kenpeter/resumefront/readme.md

 * So the "Action" on the diagram is like "Click", while the "Reducer" on the diagram is like "Listener".
 * "State" on the diagram contains smaller states, e.g. like TV, light, air-condition, door, windows.
 They can be open or close.
 "State" represents the entire attributes of your App.
 * Redux has a root reducer.
 This root reducer contains many smaller reducers.
 Reducer A can control TV on/off, Reducer B can control door open or close, etc....
+* Because TV is on, door is close, etc...
+That means your entire view is changed now.

 # Ref
 * https://medium.com/@stowball/a-dummys-guide-to-redux-and-thunk-in-react-d8904a7005d3#.44hlq3vvt